sejal-nd/Mobile/README.md

 - [Github](https://www.github.com) account signed in to Xcode.

 **Instructions**
 In order for the project to fetch its dependencies you must first log in to your github account on Xcode.
+In addition to this you must also clone the repo from Azure DevOps via SSH.
 Please follow the steps below which are current as of Xcode 15.0.1:

+**Cloning Repo via Azure Devops SSH Key**
+To use SSH authentication with Azure DevOps you should follow [this guide](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)

+Note: Without Azure DevOps SSH setup the project will not be able to fetch its internal dependencies via SPM.

 **Log in to Github Account in Xcode**
+Note: If you do not have a github account, create one using your exelon email.
+This github account does not need any special permissions.
+IT is solely used for open source repositorys.

 1. Navigate to Xcode -> Settings... -> Accounts
 2. Press the `+` button in the bottom left
 3. Select `Github`